 Suspected Islamic extremists detonated a bomb outside a church building in Suleja, Niger state, on Feb.
-19, two months after Boko Haram Islamists killed 44 Christians and blinded seven in a Christmas Day church bombing in nearby Madalla.
+19, two months after an extremist group that is located primarily in Northern Nigeria Islamists killed 44 Christians and blinded seven in a Christmas Day church bombing in nearby Madalla.
 The Feb.
 19 blast injured at five Christians.

 Nigeria’s population of more than 158.2 million is divided between Christians, who make up 51.3 percent of the population and live mainly in the south, and Muslims, who account for 45 percent of the population and live mainly in the north.
 The percentages may be less, however, as those practicing indigenous religions may be as high as 10 percent of the total population, according to Operation World.

-Boko Haram, the name given to the Islamic extremist group officially called Jama’atu Ahlis Sunna Lidda’awati Wal-Jihad – “The People Committed to the Propagation of the Prophet’s Teachings and Jihad” – seeks to impose a strict version of sharia (Islamic law) on Nigeria.
-The name Boko Haram translates loosely as “Western education is forbidden.”
+an extremist group that is located primarily in Northern Nigeria, the name given to the Islamic extremist group officially called Jama’atu Ahlis Sunna Lidda’awati Wal-Jihad – “The People Committed to the Propagation of the Prophet’s Teachings and Jihad” – seeks to impose a strict version of sharia (Islamic law) on Nigeria.
+The name an extremist group that is located primarily in Northern Nigeria translates loosely as “Western education is forbidden.”